 What is car depreciation?

-Depreciation simply means a decrease in value over time.
-Even if a car is kept in great condition, as it ages it loses value simply because it is getting older.
-In addition, there are a range of other factors that can lead to higher or lower rates of depreciation.
+Depreciation is a decrease in value over time.
+Even if a car is kept in great condition, as it ages it loses value simply because it’s getting older.
+A range of factors can lead to higher or lower rates of depreciation.

 Do all cars depreciate?